American Association (1902–1997): First run (1902–1962)

 The Indianapolis Indians won the first American Association championship (1902).

 The American Association was formed in the fall of 1901 by Thomas J. Hickey, who had recently been appointed president of the Western League and was a founder of the National Association of Professional Baseball Leagues.
 Hickey resigned from the Western League to lead the new American Association, which elected not to join the National Association, thus becoming an "outlaw" league.
 The eight-team circuit fielded clubs in Columbus, Ohio; Indianapolis, Indiana; Kansas City, Missouri; Louisville, Kentucky; Milwaukee, Wisconsin; Minneapolis, Minnesota; Saint Paul, Minnesota; and Toledo, Ohio.
 The league's inaugural 140-game schedule was to be played from late April to late September 1902.
 At the end of that season, the first American Association championship was won by the Indianapolis Indians.

-The American Association became members of the National Association after two seasons and was then classified as a Class A circuit.
+The American Association became members of the National Association after two seasons and was then classified as a Class A circuit, at the time the highest minor league level.
+It would remain one level below the majors for the remainder of its run.

 In 1912, it was reclassified as a Double-A league.
 Through the first 12 years of play, the AA established itself as one of the premier minor leagues in the country.
 Its teams, featuring former major league players and top minor leaguers, were both competitive and profitable.

 In 1914, the newly-formed Federal League placed teams in Indianapolis and Kansas City as well as other locals near American Association teams.
 One of only a few franchise shifts in the first incarnation of the AA occurred in 1914 when the Toledo Mud Hens moved to Cleveland, Ohio, as the Cleveland Bearcats.
 Looking to keep the Federal League out of Cleveland, which would have been in direct competition with his American League franchise, owner Charles Somers brought in his Toledo team to share League Park with the Cleveland Naps.
 The club returned to Toledo two seasons later after the dissolution of the Federal League.
 The outbreak of World War I brought further difficulties.
 A 1917 44-game interleague schedule with the International League was called off before Opening Day.
 In 1918, following a federal government mandate that men of draft age, such as the AA's players, would be eligible for the draft, the league cancelled the rest of the season on July 21.
 The league resumed play after the war, in 1919, and continued to be a successful venture despite the decade's problems.